astuder/dAISy/Firmware/readme.md

 **hw2: dAISy USB 2 - square 1, MSP430F5508 MCU**

-This was the first version sold on Tindie.
+This was the first version sold on Tindie (May, early June 2015).
 Note the MCU is in a QFP package (with leads).
 Text on the back says "dAISy USB 2".
 PCB color can vary.
 Right-click *[here](https://github.com/astuder/dAISy/raw/master/Firmware/Daisy_hw2_fw4_04.txt)* to download firmware.

 ![dAISy USB 2](../Pictures/dAISyUSB2.jpg)